Rickey Thompson: Early life and career

 Thompson grew up in Raleigh, North Carolina.
 He attended Millbrook High School, where he regularly performed in theater productions and was also bullied for being gay.
 During this time, Thompson posted YouTube videos about his experience with bullying as well as about fashion.
 He also used Vine to post comedic videos of himself, usually speaking directly to the camera.

 When he was 17, Kylie Jenner shared one of his videos, which led to an increase in his profile on the platform.
 He amassed 2.5 million followers by the time Vine shut down in 2016.
 Thompson then began posting short videos to Instagram and continued to grow his social media following.
 He has monetized his videos with promotional posts and guest appearances at events and in other videos.

-Thompson starred in the YouTube web series Foursome from 2016-2018.
+Thompson starred in the YouTube web series Foursome from 2016 to 2018.

 In 2018, Thompson narrated several interludes for Aminé's album OnePointFive and also appeared in the "Reel It In" music video.
 Aminé sent Thompson a direct message on Instagram to invite him to be on the album.
 That December, he walked in his first runway show for designer Alexander Wang.

 Thompson appeared in the 2022 stoner comedy Good Mourning with Machine Gun Kelly and Mod Sun.

+He hosts the Spotify original podcast We Said What We Said with fellow internet personality Denzel Dion.